-Languages of which our Magic Kinder app is globally available dation, rking with rings our 25.
+Languages of which our Magic Kinder app is globally available

 As of August 31st, 2018 the Ferrero Group was comprised of 35,146 employees from more than 120 nationalities.
 In addition, there are 11 employees from Piera, Pietro and Giovanni Foundation, and 6,168 external people working with companies of the Group.
 This brings our total number of people to 41,325.